 Transportation in Pocomoke River State Park

 Parking may be found throughout the park.
-Parking is available at the park store, marina area, and nature center.
+Parking is available at the on-site store, marina area, and nature center.

 Campgrounds and parking in Pocomoke River State Park

 Chincoteague Island KOA is a resort-style KOA providing RVers and camping guests with upscale amenities.
 RVers will love the large, big-rig friendly, pull-through sites and full-hookup facilities.
 If you enjoy sitting outside during your RV trips, consider reserving one of the upgraded patio sites, the perfect addition to your rig's shade canopy.
 The Chincoteague Island KOA is one of the most family-friendly KOAs in the area.
 The snack bar, bike rentals, pool, and dog park help to give both kids and dogs something fun to do during their stay.
 Best yet?
 This KOA is steps away from an action-packed waterpark.
 If you prefer a quieter water experience, the beach is minutes away from the KOA.

 Pocomoke River State Park Milburn Landing Area

 Milburn Landing, a seasonally-operated, pet-friendly campground, is located along the northern shore of the Pocomoke River.
 It is both more secluded and more rustic than the Shad Landing area.
 Indeed, guests may feel that they have lost their way while traveling the winding road to the camping area.
 Milburn Landing is operated remotely from Shad Landing.
 Campers must self-register at the office upon arrival.
 Milburn Landing has 32 campsites, some with electric hookups.
 Amenities are limited at Milburn Landing, but there is a restroom, playground, picnic area, and dump station.